pytorch/serve/docker/README.md

 ./build_image.sh
 ```

-Alternatively, you can use following direct command [assuming you have followed steps in [Clone serve source](#first-things-first)-
+Alternatively, you can use following direct command, (assuming you have followed steps in [Clone serve source](#first-things-first))-
 ```bash
 1. Do one more clone -> `git clone https://github.com/pytorch/serve.git`
 2. cd serve;git checkout <branch>;cd ..